Dr-404/WebHacking/lesson_notes/w-6.0_sql_injection/Basic_SQLi.md

 ## Exampl SQL Command

-Find the brand price of computer from shop which is more than 1000 USD
+Find the brand and price of computer from shop which is more than 1000 USD

 #### Example Database <br>